damhau/stepca-web/README.md

 # Step CA Admin

 A web-based dashboard for managing [Step CA](https://smallstep.com/docs/step-ca) – the open-source certificate authority.
-Built with Flask and styled with AdminLTE, it provides an intuitive UI to manage ACME accounts, x.509 and SSH certificates, provisioners, and system services.
+Built with Flask and styled with AdminLTE, it provides an intuitive UI to manage ACME accounts, x.509 and SSH certificates, provisioners, and system services

 ---